 By making a booking, the first named person or lead person on the booking agrees on behalf of all persons detailed on the booking that:

-Artic Holiday buys all ground handling, logistics, accommodation and other services from several Norwegian suppliers.
+Arctic Holiday buys all ground handling, logistics, accommodation, and other services from several Norwegian suppliers.

 The contract between us will be governed by English Law and any dispute will be resolved exclusively by the English courts.
 Our Terms do not affect your statutory rights.

-Bookings shall be sent in writing directly to Arctic Holiday Ltd. A booking is binding once you accept our written [or verbal quotation] and we have received from you a written confirmation with your signature of this [you pay us the required 25% deposit and we issue you with a booking confirmation].
-[We reserve the right to return your deposit and decline to issue a confirmation at our absolute discretion.
-A binding contract will come into existence between you and us as soon as we have issued you with a booking confirmation that will confirm the details of your booking and will be sent to you].
+Bookings shall be sent in writing directly to Arctic Holiday Ltd. A booking is binding once you accept our written [or verbal quotation] and we have received from you a written confirmation with your signature or a written email from you and you pay us the required 30% deposit and we issue you with a booking confirmation.
+We reserve the right to return your deposit and decline to issue a confirmation at our absolute discretion.
+A binding contract will come into existence between you and us as soon as we have issued you with a booking confirmation that will confirm the details of your booking and will be sent to you.

 You are personally responsible for checking that the reservation is in accordance to your booking.
 As the booking party, you have an obligation to make sure that all names in the documentation are correct as per the passports of all members of your group.
 You will also be responsible for ensuring that all members of the travel group are kept informed as to what is booked and kept up to date of any changes.